Cold storage and transportation are growing steadily, and the industry must adapt the supply chain to its new regulations and needs.

 The advance of perishable goods along the supply chain passes through critical points that threaten to break the cold chain.
 How to mitigate the risk that this entails?

-shorter delivery times and trends in omnichannel logistics are also present in the cold sector, making it essential to control the conditions in which the merchandise is stored and transported.
-Hence, specialized sensors are used to collect and transmit this data to the corresponding software.
+In the cold sector, shorter delivery times and omni-channel logistics trends require controlling the conditions for merchandise storage and transportation.
+As a result, specialized sensors collect and transmit this data to the corresponding software.

 RFID technology is becoming more and more prevalent in cold logistics due to the advantages it presents for the automatic identification of goods.
 These RFID tags contain essential information about the product (manufacturing batch, expiration, temperature, characteristics …) and communicate with the different software without the need for direct contact to read them.

 The use of automated systems in the warehouse has significantly improved agility and safety in handling perishable products in controlled atmospheres.
-To the versatile stacker cranes or pallet conveyors, the following solutions are added:
+To the versatile stacker cranes or pallet conveyors, you can incorporate the following solutions:

-Mobile shelving is used mainly in freezing chambers with medium and low rotation references, which are not frequently accessed.
+- Mobile Shelving: Companies primarily employ mobile shelving in freezing chambers with medium and low rotation references, which do not see frequent use.
 They compact the warehouse and ensure significant space and cost savings.